GramGra07/RookieFtcRobotController24-25-FORK/README.md

      - Added default variable blocks to navigation and matrix blocks.
      - Fixed toolbox entry for openGLMatrix_rotation_withAxesArgs.
      - When user downloads Blocks-generated OpMode, only the .blk file is downloaded.
-     - When user uploads Blocks-generated OpMode (.blk file), Javascript code is auto generated.
+     - When user uploads Blocks-generated OpMode (.blk file), Javascript code is org.firstinspires.ftc.teamcode.auto generated.
      - Added DbgLog support.
      - Added logging when a blocks file is read/written.
      - Fixed bug to properly render blocks even if missing devices from configuration file.
      - Added support for additional characters (not just alphanumeric) for the block file names (for download and upload).
-     - Added support for OpMode flavor (“Autonomous” or “TeleOp”) and group.
+     - Added support for OpMode flavor (“org.firstinspires.ftc.teamcode.auto” or “TeleOp”) and group.
   * Changes to Samples to prevent tutorial issues.
   * Incorporated suggested changes from public pull 216 (“Replace .. paths”).
   * Remove Servo Glitches when robot stopped.